 During the war, the Italians concluded that a soldier needed around 3,900 calories per day to perform in combat conditions on the Alps’ middle ranges.
 For the Austro-Hungarians, trying to feed 157,000 men roughly 3,900 calories per day over this terrain was going to be immensely difficult and, in many places, simply impossible.
 Several major units were expected to rely on iron rations for days at a time once the offence started.
 In the event, this issue of supply proved critical as many officers were soon reporting fatigue among the men that was directly linked to the lack of calorific intake.

 Many historians have presented the Italians not just surprised by the Trentino offensive but almost dumbfounded by its audacity and scale – a First World War example of ‘shock and awe’.
 However, the evidence shows otherwise; while not best prepared, the Italians certainly took measures to bolster their defences and were well aware that Austro-Hungary intended to make some kind of advance in the region.
-Their failures related to underestimating the scale of what was to come and some of the blame here rests with Italy’s supreme commander, General Cadorna.
+Their failures related to underestimating the scale of what was to come and some of the blame here rests with Italy’s supreme commander, Marshal Luigi Cadorna.
 He and other Italian strategists believed Austro-Hungary would not risk withdrawing her forces from the Russian Front.
-Thus he settled down planning yet another offensive on the Isonzo Front* and stressed to General Brusati, commander of 1st Army and in charge of the Trentino sector, that he should remain on the defensive.
+Thus he settled down planning yet another offensive on the Isonzo Front* and stressed to General Roberto Brusati, commander of 1st Army and in charge of the Trentino sector, that he should remain on the defensive.
 In addition, Cadorna sent some reinforcements, albeit small in number.